-- Excessive Force Motion: Second: P.O.
-Cody Hutchinson #2238 (2022-00128872) Excessive Force Recommendation: Motion: Second: COUNT OPS# COMPLAINANT INVESTIGATOR RECOMMENDATION CHIEF'S DECISION 21-206 Gary Funari The CPRB recommended that the allegations of Improper Procedure be Sustained against Det.
-Daniel Florentz #2586 He failed to have a supervisor present during his interview with a complainant's juvenile son in violation of CDP Detective Unit Manual-Procedures of Juvenile Offenders (Group II Violation).
-On June 23, 2023, a pre- disciplinary hearing was held before Deputy Chief Dorothy Todd.
-Chief Drummond departed from the recommendation of the CPRB and Dismissed the charges in Specification 1, Improper Procedure, against Det.
+COUNT OPS# COMPLAINANT INVESTIGATOR RECOMMENDATION CHIEF'S DECISION 1 21-206 Gary Funari The CPRB recommended that the allegations of Improper Procedure be Sustained against Det.
+Daniel Florentz #2586 when he failed to have a supervisor present during his interview with a complainant's juvenile son in violation of CDP Detective Unit Manual-Procedures of Juvenile Offenders (Group II Violation).
+On June 23, 2023, a predisciplinary hearing was held before Deputy Chief Dorothy Todd.
+Chief Drummond departed from the recommendation of the CPRB and Dismissed the charges in Specification 1, Improper Procedure against Det.
 Florentz.
 Chief Drummond cited that the Detective Responsibilities portion of the CDP Detective Unit Manual states: "Conducting interviews and obtaining statements from all victims and witnesses using the current procedures.
-Statements shall be taken from juveniles as long as the juvenile is of a reasonable age and can understand the procedures.
-A supervisor must be present if no responsible adult or parent is present while obtaining a juvenile's statement".
-(Emphasis added) Nowhere else in the section Detective Responsibilities does the Cleveland Division of Police Detective Manual address obtaining statements from juveniles.
-The next version will address conflicts within the CDP Detective Unit Manual.
-The juvenile's mother and adult sister were present, and the language in the CDP Detective Unit Manual would indicate to a detective that a supervisor is not required when obtaining a statement from a juvenile.
+Statements shall be taken from juveniles as long as the juvenile is of a reasonable age and has the ability to understand the procedures.
+If no responsible adult or parent is present while obtaining a juveniles statement.